inaka/elvis_core/CONTRIBUTING.md

 ## Development

-CI for `elvis_core` is pretty simple, but in case you want to replicate it locally before pushing most issues will be found via `rebar3 do format --verify, test`.
+CI for `elvis_core` is pretty simple, but in case you want to replicate it locally before pushing most issues will be found via `rebar3 do fmt --check, test`.

 ## Questions?